 The Company's success depends, in large part, upon the continuing contributions of its personnel.
 The loss of the service of several key people within a short period of time could have a material adverse effect upon the Company's financial condition and operations.
 The Company's future success is also dependent upon its continuing ability to attract and retain other highly qualified personnel.
-Competition for such personnel is intense, and the Company's financial condition and operations additional key employees could have a material and adverse effect on the Company's financial condition and operations.
+Competition for such personnel is intense, and the Company's inability to attract and retain additional key employees could have a material and adverse effect on the Company's financial condition and operations.